parishah-517/botm/README.md

   is a calendar-month boundary, not a rolling N-day window -- a request on Jan 31 and another on Feb 1 are two separate months and don't trip the cap, even though they're only a day apart.
-- **3 redemptions / trailing 12 months:** not given by the assignment --
-  inferred from the member ledger itself, where `guarantee_requests_last_12mo` never exceeds 3 across all 500 members.
-That ceiling is already acting like the de facto policy in the data, so it's made explicit here.
+- **No more than three requests in any rolling 12-month window.** This matches the ledger's own `guarantee_requests_last_12mo` field, which is itself a rolling-12-month count -- so the check is just comparing that field to 3, no extra date math needed.
+It also lines up with what's in the data: no member across all 500 ever exceeds 3 in that field.

 ### A subtlety worth calling out: same-batch double-dipping